 Tax law basics

-- Starting to work in an industry with exceptional tax rules, such as, fishing or construction
+• starting to work in an industry with special tax rules.
+This could be fishing or construction

-UK tax is administered by Her Majesty’s Revenue and Customs (HMRC), and the majority of tax can now be paid and managed online through HMRC online services.
+UK tax is administered by Her Majesty’s Revenue and Customs (HMRC).
+Most tax can now be paid and managed online.
+This is done through HMRC online services.

 Tax issues and the law

-Many areas of tax law can apply to a small business.
-Below are links to free online information about some of the most common business tax issues.
+A lot of tax law can apply to a small and large businesses.
+Below are links to free online information on some of the most common business tax issues.

 Tax and starting a business

-Business tax: self-employment – Goverment guide to tax.
+Business tax: self-employment – A government guide to tax.

 Giving your business the best start with tax - HMRC guide to registering your business.